The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Khorly, a village in Skadovsky district, Kherson region – Kurd. xorol “religion”, possible xorly is the izafet

-It is possible that the name of the Greek colony of Olbia is also of Kurdish origin, because Gr. ὄλβιος "happy", from which it seems to come, has no etymology.
+The name of the Greek colony of Olbia may be also of Kurdish origin, because Gr. ὄλβιος "happy", from which it seems to come, has no etymology.
 Kurds could be present among the inhabitants of Olbia, as well as Adygs, as evidenced by the epigraphy.
-The Greeks could call by one name the entire non-Greek population, not only near Olbia, but also the entire Northern Black Sea region.
+The Greeks could call by one name the entire non-Greek population, not only near Olbia but also the entire Northern Black Sea region.
 And this name was a Cimmerians.
 A similar name for the Cimbri was that part of the Kurds who went west (see the section "Cimbri").
 The ethnonym Cimmerians (gr. Κιμμέριοι, accad. gimirrai) could come from the Kurd. gimîn, gimi-gim "thunder" and mêr "man".
 The name Cimbri is derived from it.

 A small part of those Cimmerian Kurds who reached Asia Minor through the Balkans, moving along the eastern coast of the Black Sea, came to the lower reaches of the Kuban River and settled there.
 It was here that the ancient historians placed the people of Dandarian (Δανδαριοι).
 Given that the lower part of the Kuban lies between the Azov and Black Seas, Kurd. darya „sea” and dan „inside”, i.e. „surrounded by the sea” are well suited to explain the ethnonym.
 The Kurds left traces of their stay on the Taman Peninsula and in the surrounding area also in toponymy:

-Gostagayevskaya (Hostahayevskaya in local spelling), a stanitsa in the municipality of the city of Anapa of Krasnodar Krai – Kurd. hosta "nap, slumber", heyîn "to be, being".
+Gostagayevskaya (Hostahayevskaya in local spelling), a stanitsa (a kind of village) in the municipality of the city of Anapa of Krasnodar Krai – Kurd. hosta "nap, slumber", heyîn "to be, being".

 Jemete, a settlement in Anapa district of Krasnodar Krai – Kurd. jêmêtin "to suck off".